HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 ## Example: Let's install some software!

 - Even though we have PyTorch, we don't have PyTorch Lightning Flash
-- Same for fast.ai, gym and wandb
+- Same for fast.ai and wandb
 - We will install them in a virtual environment

 ---